usatiuk/ustk-todolist/README.md

 # Simple Todo list

-This is a simple todo list, written in javascript, using express for the backend and react/redux for the frontend.
+This is a simple todo list, written in javascript, using express for the backend and react+redux for the frontend.
-It also can work in offline, thanks to redux-offline.
+It also can work in offline thanks to redux-offline (without any conflict resolving, though).

 ## Getting started

-To run it you should start the backend and the frontend.
-You can do it with `npm run dev`
+Start with `npm run dev`

-create-react-app proxy will be listening at http://localhost:3000.
+create-react-app server will be listening at http://localhost:3000, with proxy to the backend at localhost:4000

 ## Configuration